As You Are (film): Plot

 Set in the 1990s, the film opens with a flashback of a battered Mark examining his wounds in the mirror before going off into the woods with his friend Jack, where a gunshot is heard.
 The narrative is also framed within a police investigation involving interrogations of the main characters regarding the relationship between Jack and Mark.

 Months earlier, Jack's single mother, Karen, begins dating a man named Tom, who has a son Jack's age.
 Jack meets the son, Mark, and the two quickly become inseparable.
 They also befriend a local girl named Sarah when she defends them after they are assaulted by a group of thugs.
-The three spend all their time together, and though Mark kisses Sarah during a game of spin the bottle, the threesome is platonic at first.
+The three spend all their time together, and though Mark kisses Sarah during a game of spin the bottle, the trio are platonic at first.

 Tom shows his gun collection to the kids, who practice shooting in a nearby field.
 Soon after, Karen suggests Tom and Mark move in with her and Jack, and Tom agrees.
 Jack and Mark begin sharing a room and grow closer, using drugs and navigating adolescence and the tribulations of the 90s, including the suicide of their idol Kurt Cobain.

 After Jack reveals to Mark that he's never kissed anyone, Mark volunteers to teach him how, and the two kiss.
 They later go out to the woods with some of Tom's guns and kill a squirrel.
 That night, Jack witnesses Tom physically abuse Mark over a trivial incident, which escalates later when he and Jack skip multiple days of school.
 Tensions between Tom and Karen over the raising of the boys gets worse until Karen discovers that Tom has been planning for Jack to join the Marines without her knowing, which infuriates her.
 During their argument, Tom walks in on Jack, Mark, and Sarah watching pornography together.
 Enraged, Tom becomes physically violent with Mark, and moves them both out of Karen's house.
 This devastates Jack, who is clearly in love with Mark.